Language: EN

 Reference to other variables

-A reference to another variable is a data type that allows you to access and manipulate the value stored in an original variable through a reference.
-Instead of copying the value of the variable, a reference is created that points to the memory location where the value is located.
+A Reference to another variable is a data type that allows accessing and manipulating the value stored in an original variable through a reference.
+Instead of copying the value of the variable, a Reference is created that points to the memory location where the value is stored.

-This means that any changes made through the reference will also affect the original variable.
-References to variables are especially useful when working with large data structures or when you want to share the same data between different parts of a program.
+This means that any change made through the Reference will also affect the original variable.
+References to variables are especially useful when working with large data structures or when you want to share the same data among different parts of a program.

 Reference to functions

 A reference to a function is a data type that allows storing the memory address of a function.
-This allows for advanced structures within a program.
+This allows the development of advanced structures within a program.

-Some examples of function references are events, callbacks, filters, or selectors.
+Some examples of function references are Callbacks, Events, Filters, and Selectors.

-Examples of abstract data types are abstract classes and interfaces.
+Examples of abstract data include Abstract Classes and Interfaces.